MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 In this video, look at the console at the bottom of the game for the possible runtime errors:
 1. Division by 0
 2. Functions taking too long, often caused by an accidental infinite loop (with Lua the game would hang!)
-3. Stack overflow, often caused by recursing too deep
+3. A stack overflow, often caused by recursing too deep

 If you're curious *how* grug catches runtime errors, [I wrote a post about the implementation]({{ site.baseurl }} {% link _posts/2024-11-01-how-grug-catches-runtime-errors.md %}).